cosmos/sdk-tutorials/scavenge/tutorial/04-messages.md

  * `SolutionHash` - The scrambled solution.
  * `Solution` - This is the plain text version of the solution.

  This message also fulfils the `sdk.Msg` interface.

  ## Codec
  Once we have defined our messages, we need to describe to our encoder how they should be stored as bytes.
 To do this we edit the file located at `./x/scavenge/internal/types/codec.go`.
-By describing our types as follows they will work with our encoding library, called Amino:
+By describing our types as follows they will work with our encoding library:
  ```go
  package types